Einstein's Theory of Relativity

 Extreme Gravitational Potentials.

-Let us consider that an observer in outer space measures the distances
+consider that an observer in outer space measures the distances

-between the center of a star (having the maximum mass Mlim)
+between the center of a star (having the maximum mass Mlim) and different bodies stationary at different

-between the center of the star and the closest body existing around it
+measure the distances between the center of the star and the

-(which is near Rlim) up to the more
+closest body existing around it (which is near Rlim) up to the more distant masses.
+However, the observers

-distant masses.
-However, the observers located on each of those bodies
+located on each of those bodies will use their proper units to

-will use their proper units to make their measurements of their own
+make their measurements of their own distance from the center of

-distance from the center of the star.
-They must use these proper values
+the star.
+They must use these proper values in order to apply

-in order to apply correctly the well-known physical relationships.
-We
+correctly the well-known physical relationships.
+We have seen that

-be smaller for the observer close to the star than for the outer space
+for the observer close to the star than for the outer space

 observer.